daos-stack/daos/docs/QSG/setup_centos.md

 		pdsh -S -w $ADMIN_NODE sudo cp /tmp/daosCA/certs/admin.crt /etc/daos/certs/.
 		pdsh -S -w $ADMIN_NODE sudo cp /tmp/daosCA/certs/admin.key /etc/daos/certs/.

-	!!!note
+	!!! note
 		If the /etc/daos/certs directory does not exist on the admin nodes then use the following command to create it:

-				pdsh -S -w $ADMIN_NODES sudo mkdir /etc/daos/certs
+				pdsh -S -w $ADMIN_NODE sudo mkdir /etc/daos/certs

 4. Copy the certificates to their default location (/etc/daos) on each client node: